 For your safety, perform all listed inspections and maintenance to keep your vehicle in good condition.
 If you become aware of any abnormality (noise, smell, insufficient brake fluid, oil residue on the ground, etc.), have your vehicle inspected by a dealer.
-Refer to the maintenance schedule in this owner's manual for detailed maintenance and inspection information.
+Refer to the Service Book that came with your vehicle/maintenance schedule in this owner's manual for detailed maintenance and inspection information.